If you enjoy working with children, starting your own afterschool program can be an exciting and fulfilling venture.

 Do Your Research First

-To start an after-school program, you first need to do your research.
+To start an after-school program, the first step is to do your research.

-“Is your child currently enrolled in an after-school program?” or “What components of the program do you find most important for your child?’’ are good examples of the kind of questions you should ask.
+“Is your child currently enrolled in afterschool programming?” or “What components of a program do you find most important for your child?’’ are good examples of the kind of questions you should ask parents.
+You can also see data on how many students from your school district are enrolled in a program.

 If you are unsure of what to include in your research, there are many needs assessment templates available online, like this one by SurveyMonkey: